haiku/website/content/guides/virtualizing/virtualbox.md

 ![](/files/guides/virtualizing/virtualbox/vbox_3.png)

 After we have done that, we need to create a hard disk image, which is going to be stored on the physical drive, at the specified location.
-We choose *Create a virtual harddrive now* (if it is not selected already) and click **`Create`**:
+We choose *Create a virtual hard disk now* (if it is not selected already) and click **`Create`**:

 ![](/files/guides/virtualizing/virtualbox/vbox_4.png)